waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Amulet Coin: Equipped to XENON.
 - Sage Lore: All three Sages (5,9), (11,11), (14,6) have shared their lore.
 - Suicune: Stationary encounter in Crystal.
 Strategy: Hypnosis -> Weaken.

-# Discovery Log & Hypotheses
-- Hypothesis: Re-entering Tin Tower 1F with the Clear Bell may trigger the Suicune encounter.
-- Stagnation Check: Loop of Sage dialogue broken.
-Switching to re-entry strategy.